-React Native and Flutter differ in terms of programming language, how native elements are accessible, the documentation, the testing opportunities, and how the export to IOS & Android.
+React Native and Flutter differ in a programming language, how native elements are accessible, the documentation, the testing opportunities, and the export to IOS & Android.
 Let’s take a more intimate look at those elements.

-Flutter, on the other hand, operates with the Dart language launched by Google in 2011.
-This relatively new programming language is hardly utilized.
-Object-oriented theories make the language easy to learn for developers familiar with Java, PHP, or C #.
+On the other hand, Flutter operates with the Dart language launched by Google in 2011.
+This relatively new programming language is hardly utilized, and Object-oriented theories make learning the language easy for developers familiar with Java, PHP, or C #.
 However, as the complexity of the app’s improvements, it is necessary to know more regarding Dart.
 Also, Dart is supported by approximately a few IDEs & text editors.